On This Page

 NPs and Prescribing Controlled Substances

-The College and Ontario government are working on regulation changes that will enable Ontario NPs to prescribe controlled substances.
+The Ontario government has approved regulations enabling NPs to prescribe controlled substances.

 Note: We will be updating this page as more information becomes available.
 Please check back often.

 Nurse Practitioners (NPs) in Ontario can prescribe controlled substances, if they have completed approved controlled substances education.
 In the last five months, more than 80 percent of NPs have met this requirement and more are in the process.

 The education covers competencies related to safe, effective and ethical prescribing, and managing clients who are treated with controlled substances.
 This education will build on NPs’ existing competencies by addressing the unique risks associated with controlled substances.

 NPs, also known as Registered Nurses in the extended class, are registered nurses who have met additional education, experience and exam requirements set by the College.
 They are authorized to diagnose, order and interpret diagnostic tests, and prescribe medication and other treatment.